mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 cannot make more than one Signoff on any given Scheduled Change.
 This is by design - we do not want a single account to be able make changes to protected Products or Channels.
-If you are certain you need to workaround the Signoffs, here’s how: \* Find another person with some permissions in Balrog, and who is up to speed on the change you intend to make. \* Grant them the Role that you need to complete the Required Signoffs (through https://aus4-admin.mozilla.org/permissions). \* Have them make a Signoff with that Role.
+If you are certain you need to workaround the Signoffs, here's how: \* Find another person with some permissions in Balrog, and who is up to speed on the change you intend to make. \* Grant them the Role that you need to complete the Required Signoffs (through https://aus4-admin.mozilla.org/permissions). \* Have them make a Signoff with that Role.

-As a concrete example, let’s say we required 1 relman, 1 releng, and 1 qe signoff for Firefox release channel changes.
+As a concrete example, let's say we required 1 relman, 1 releng, and 1 QE signoff for Firefox release channel changes.
 Late on a Saturday night we discover a massive crash that requires us to shut off updates.
 Liz gets in contact with Kim to ask that this happen.
 Kim Schedules the necessary change in Balrog (which implicitly satisfies the releng signoff), and Liz signs off for relman.
 Because it is the weekend, and there was no planned work, QE is unavailable.
-Kim gets in contact with Aki, grants him the “qe” role, and Aki makes a Signoff under the “qe” Role, which fulfills the Signoff requirements.
-Kim then removes Aki’s “qe” Role.
+Kim gets in contact with Aki, grants him the “QE” role, and Aki makes a Signoff under the “QE” Role, which fulfills the Signoff requirements.
+Kim then removes Aki's “QE” Role.

 Creating a clone of a task using a different revision
 -----------------------------------------------------